nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-This is the only method defined in the Scraper class.
-It's job is to pass the webpage's HTML to Nokogiri's Nokogiri::HTML method which creates a Nokogiri object (NodeSet) that we call #css method on to extract data.
-It then iterates over a NodeSet and uses the #css method to grab the ...
+`scrape_books` is the only method defined in the Scraper class.
+It's job is to pass the webpage's HTML to Nokogiri's `Nokogiri::HTML` method which creates a Nokogiri object that we can call `css` on to extract data.
+It then iterates over a NodeSet and uses the `css` method to grab the

-It passes that data to the Book class where a new book instance is created.
+It passes that data to the Book class where a new instance is created and stored in array.

 ```
 class MostReadBooks::CLI